 Or, bitcoin splits, which has happened (hello, bitcoin cash).

-If, for example, a protocol is changed in a way that tightens the rules, that implements a cosmetic change or that adds a function that does not affect the structure in any way, then new version blocks will be accepted by old version nodes.
+For example, if a protocol is changed in such a way that tightens the rules, implements a cosmetic change or adds a function that does not affect the blockchain's structure in any way, then new version blocks will be accepted by old version nodes.
 Not the other way around, though: the newer, “tighter” version would reject old version blocks.

-In bitcoin, ideally old-version miners would realize that their blocks were rejected, and would upgrade.
-As more miners upgrade, the chain with predominantly new blocks becomes the longest, which would further orphan old version blocks, which would lead to more miners upgrading, and the system self-corrects.
+In bitcoin, old-version miners would realize their blocks were getting rejected and would be forced to upgrade.
+As more miners upgrade to the latest version, the chain with predominantly new blocks becomes the longest, which, in turn, increases the amount of orphan old version blocks that are created and causes more miners to upgrade.
+This process ensures the system self-corrects.
 Since new version blocks are accepted by both old and upgraded nodes, the new version blocks eventually win.

-For instance, say the community decided to reduce the block size to 0.5MB from the current limit of 1MB.
-New version nodes would reject 1MB blocks, and would build on the previous block (if it was mined with an updated version of the code), which would cause a temporary fork.
+For instance, say the community decided to reduce the block size to 0.5MB from its current theoretical limit of 4MB (with SegWit blocks.)
+New version nodes would reject blocks with the old limit and would build on the previous block (if it was mined with an updated version of the code), which would cause a temporary fork.

 Soft forks do not carry the double-spend risk that plagues hard forks, since merchants and users running old nodes will read both new and old version blocks.